travelgateX/documentation-site/content/connectiontypessellers/hotelpullsellers/methods/booking flow methods/Valuation.md

 -   **HoursBefore:** cancellation fees applicable x number of hours before the check in date

+-   **Deadline:** cancellation fees applies from the date displayed on the deadline, which is on UTC Standard.
+For more information about how TimeZones are handled please check our [MetaData](/connectiontypessellers/hotelpullsellers/methods/messages/static-methods/metadata/) content.

+-   **CalculatedDeadline:** Specifies if the Deadline is returned by the supplier or it's been calculated by TravelGate.

 -   **Type:** There are three values that can be inside types:

 > -   *Noches:* indicates the number of nights to be penalized.